Battle of Xingyang (190): Background

-The battle
+Battle

 Cao Cao and Wei Zi's armies advanced to the Bian River at Xingyang, an important staging post en route to Luoyang, and met the opposing army led by Xu Rong there.
 In a day of fierce fighting, the coalition force, consisting of a ragtag assembly of family retainers and looters, was ultimately no match for the professional frontiersmen of Dong Zhuo.
-The coalition men were heavily defeated and Wei Zi was killed.
-In addition, Cao Cao was hit by a stray arrow and his horse was injured.
+The coalition was heavily defeated; Bao Tao and Wei Zi were killed.
+In addition, Cao Cao was hit by a stray arrow and his horse was injured; Bao Xin was also wounded.
 His younger cousin, Cao Hong, offered him his horse but Cao Cao would not accept at first.
 Cao Hong then said, "The empire can do without me, but it cannot do without you."
 Cao Hong then followed Cao Cao on foot and they withdrew back to Suanzao by night.

-Xu Rong considered an attack on Suanzao, but he observed that even though Cao Cao's men were few in number they fought fiercely throughout the day, and so assumed that an attack on Suanzao against these sort of men would be difficult.
+Xu Rong considered an attack on Suanzao, but he observed that even though Cao Cao's men were few in number they fought fiercely throughout the day, and so assumed that an attack on Suanzao against these sorts of men would be difficult.
 He, too, withdrew.